rp-rs/rp2040-project-template/README.md

 cargo install probe-run --locked
 # If you want to use elf2uf2-rs instead of probe-run, instead do...
 cargo install elf2uf2-rs --locked
+# If you want to use any of the probe-rs tools (probe-rs run, cargo-embed, probe-rs-debugger)
+cargo install probe-rs --features=cli --locked
 ```
+If you get the error ``binary `cargo-embed` already exists`` during installation of probe-rs, run `cargo uninstall cargo-embed` to uninstall your older version of cargo-embed before trying again.

 </details>